Skip to content

 While Holter had limited experience with bison meat, he approached the challenge of the Sandwich Category at the 2022 WCF with his usual flair for outside-of-the-box-thinking.
 Benjamin Lee Bison and the National Bison Association sponsored the Sandwich category, and Benjamin Lee Bison provided all the meat used in the Sandwich competition.

 Practice was essential for Holter.
-“As a chef, once I knew I would be working with bison, I ordered the same cuts from Benjamin Lee Bison so I could practice ahead of time,” he explained.
+“As chef, once I knew I would be working with bison, I ordered the same cuts from Benjamin Lee Bison so I could practice ahead of time,” he explained.
 “Benjamin Lee Bison offered bison ribeye, flank steaks, short ribs, and ground bison.
 I thought the bison short rib would be huge and was surprised it was similar in size to a beef short rib,” he noted with a chuckle.

 For competition in the Sandwich Category, Holter set aside the short rib because he didn’t feel there was enough meat on it to work for a sandwich.
 “It was a great cut, but not for the competition,” he noted.
 “All the other cuts worked well.
 Knowing that bison is a much leaner meat than beef, the approach to cooking it must be a little different.
 After looking at it, I can start to assess what I do and what my dish will look like so that I don’t dry out the steak.
 The cooking times might be different, and how do I infuse flavor and a lot of moisture to ensure that I’m getting the product I’m looking for.”